microsoft/GSL/docs/headers.md

 not_null& operator-=(std::ptrdiff_t) = delete;
 ```

 Explicitly deleted operators.
-Pointers point to single objects, so don't allow these operators.
+Pointers point to single objects ([I.13: Do not pass an array as a single pointer](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#i13-do-not-pass-an-array-as-a-single-pointer)), so don't allow these operators.

 ##### Observers